theflashbum/fcss/ReadMe.txt

 // Create a TextField
 var tf:TextField = new TextField();

-// Use TextFieldUtility to apply the style to the TextField TextFieldUtil.applyStyle(tf, style);
+// Use a TextFieldApplicator to apply the style to the TextField var tfApplicator:TextFieldApplicator = new TextFieldApplicator();
+tfApplicator.applyStyle(tf, style);

 // Use TextField like you would normally tf.htmlText = "F*CSS - Hello World";